-Enormous Neolithic stone henge and bank surrounding the entire village of Avebury.
-Dates from c2600BC.
-Part of a wider complex of prehistoric sites nearby that include West Kennet Avenbue and Longbarrow, Silbury Hill and Windmill Hill.
+The enormous Neolithic stone henge and bank at Avebury surrounds the entire village of Avebury.
+Dating from c2600BC, it is part of a wider complex of prehistoric sites nearby that include West Kennet Avenbue and Longbarrow, Silbury Hill and Windmill Hill.
 Get up close and personal with the stones - which you cannot normally do at nearby Stonehenge.

 A brooding, ruined, medieval castle located atop a dramatic wooded cliff and with the remains of an unfinished Jacobean house inside its walls, which was intended to be the grand home of the Seymour family.
 Berry Pomeroy Castle has a reputation as one of the most haunted places in Britain - either the White or the Blue Lady will get you.

 Part-ruined home to the Bishops of Bath and Wells for 800 years, the palace dates from 13th century and is surrounded by a moat, upon which swans glide gracefully; they are trained to ring a bell when they're hungry.
 Croquet is played on the lawn.
 The highlight, though, is the gardens.
 These are a delight to wander in and include the well pools that give the city its name.